tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/List-Shares.md

   - zh-tw
 ---
 # List Shares
-The `List Shares` operation returns a list of the shares under the specified account.
+The `List Shares` operation returns a list of the shares and share snapshots under the specified account.

 ##  <a name="Request"></a> Request
  The `List Shares` request may be constructed as follows.
 HTTPS is recommended.